Loutraki, Greece, October 7-11, 2021

-EAN was able to welcome 46 participants from 15 countries – Denmark, France, Germany, Greece, Hungary, Ireland, Italy, Poland, Portugal, Romania, Russia, Spain, Tunisia, Turkey and Ukraine – to Loutraki.
+EAN was able to welcome 46 participants from 15 countries – Denmark, France, Germany, Greece, Hungary, Ireland, Italy, Poland, Portugal, Romania, Russia, Spain, Tunisia, Turkey and Ukraine – to the EAN Autumn School in Loutraki.
 Formerly known for its’ natural thermal springs, Loutraki is close to Corinth and the archaeological site and village of ancient Corinth, about 80 kilometres west of Athens.

 We also had a fantastic international faculty, coming from Austria, Germany, Greece, Hungary, Italy and Turkey.